 You can help a young person thrive in their first job.

-Youth learn bike mechanics skills to work in the Express Bike Shop.
+Youth learn bike mechanic skills in their job at the Express Bike Shop.

 Youth practice teamwork and communication in Urban Apprentice Training.

-Youth have the opportunity to do summer apprenticeships at other Keystone locations, including the Rice Street Food Shelf.
+Youth have the opportunity to do summer apprenticeships at other Keystone locations, including the Keystone Food Shelves.